dokun1/kitura-safe-lab/README.md

 }
 ```

 This is all you need to set up a websocket connection.
-In order to make sure that this service is live, open `Application.swift` and add this line of code to the bottom of the `postInit()` function:
+In order to make sure that this service is live, open `Application.swift`, add the line `import KituraWebSocket` at the very top of the file, and add this line of code to the bottom of the `postInit()` function:

 ```swift
 WebSocket.register(service: DisasterSocketService(), onPath: "/disaster")